komodorio/docs/docs/Learn/Actions.md

 ## How does it work?
 - User triggers a Manual Action through the Komodor platform
 - A command is registered to the Komodor SaaS
 - The Agent running in the cluster fetches the command from the Komodor SaaS (communication is always done from the Agent outside of the cluster)
 - The command is triggered against the Kuberenetes API
 - Kubernetes will now execute the command
 - During the entire process you can track the changes/events through a dedicated Event that will be created on the Komodor timeline.

 **Please note:** Due to Kubernetes nature, this feature is built in an async way, review the timeline after triggering any action for updates

+<div style="position: relative; padding-bottom: 54.961832061068705%; height: 0;"><iframe src="https://www.loom.com/embed/efa85af0f07c40618f39f4320d9396c2" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ### Audit
 For auditing purposes, Manual Actions events are created on the Komodor timeline